 If you are unsure of the specifics of your heating and cooling system, consult your manual or contact the professionals at A/C Masters to learn more about what your system can do.

-We talk about airflow and its importance in home and heating and cooling system health all the time.
+We talk about airflow and its importance in the home and heating and cooling system health all the time.
 Circulating clean air throughout your home while removing stale, contaminated air requires your system to have proper airflow.
 If you don’t have proper airflow, then your indoor air quality and HVAC system can suffer.
 Follow these steps to ensure proper airflow within your home:

 - Check all vents and registers and make sure they are open and clear